-The rules for comparability, extrapolation, group tolerance and data requirements for pesticides residues in food and raw agricultural commodities, described in guidance document SANCO/7525/VI/95 rev. 10.3, 13 June 2017, should be used.
+The rules for comparability, extrapolation, group tolerance and data requirements for pesticides residues in food and raw agricultural commodities, described in guidance document SANTE/2019/12752, 23 November 2020, should be used.

 The extrapolation results from trials in sugar beets to fodder beets and vice versa can be accepted.